h233lee/SQLITE3/README.md

 # This project connects to a database and uses SQL queries to manipulate data.
-Then, we will help identify business opportunities within.